nanocosmos/docs/docs/cloud/cloud_overview.md

 Stream Management is done with our bintu dashboard and API.
 You will obtain and manage geo-loadbalanced URLs to enable global scale.

+## New: Adaptive Bitrate Playback (ABR) and Live Transcoding
+Adaptive Bitrate enables live distribution and playback with different quality levels, based on the viewer's network conditions.
+The player decides automatically which quality level to use.

 ## New: Metrics and Analytics
 To get full insight about your quality of service, we created a metrics and analytics system.
-Ask for details.
+See separate documentation.

 Optional Add-ons